ssh -C -X MATHSNAME@enna, not to

 (any such new Linux "windows" will appear within the VcXsrv window).

-click its icon on the desktop, click Start.
+click the SFTP Drive icon on the desktop, click Start.

 See your files in the M drive, use them as "normal".